Inside the Mind of a Felon

 It’s also important to remember that one of the worst things about trying to change your life is how frustrating the whole process can be, but good things do NOT come easy – not for the majority of us anyway.

-The social perception that I wasn’t worthy of a job depressed and infuriated me in the early years during probation and even after a successful completion of my sentence, things didn’t seem to begin to turn up.
-Every failed interview and every let down in housing options made me feel stupid and insignificant in the eyes of society, and why should I try to cater to that – they hate me right? (sound familiar at all?)
+The social perception that I wasn’t worthy of a job depressed and infuriated me in the early years during probation and even after successful completion of my sentence, things didn’t seem to begin to turn up.
+I couldn’t find a job to save my life, and my roommates were never quite comfortable with me – but I couldn’t find a place of my own either.
+Every failed interview and every let down in housing options made me feel stupid and insignificant in the eyes of society, and why should I try to cater to that – they hate me right? (any of this sound familiar at all?)

 But I know now that I am more than my past, and I know from interacting with a huge group of fellow felons online in a variety of platforms that many other felons out there are more than their past too.

-Really letting that sink in can be hard, both for the felon and for the never convicted.
+The heavy reality of that concept sinking in can be hard, both for the felon and for the never convicted.

 And it’s honestly understandable.
-A fellow felon just mentioned to me last week that there are many out there who are still actively being shitty (for lack of a more eloquent description), and yes, there is always that danger, but I assure you that there are many more of us that simply want to live our lives in some semblance of a secure manner.
+A fellow felon just mentioned to me last week that there are many convicts/felons/ex-offenders out there who are still actively being shitty (for lack of a more eloquent description), and yes, there is always that danger, but I assure you that there are many more of us that simply want to live our lives in some semblance of a secure manner.
+You know… something akin to ‘normal’ life.
+That’s a goal for everyone – some form of safety and stability in life.

-One of the leading things I’ve found in my own research and work with this stuff, is that when we’re denied our basic rights on the outside, we find them met on the inside.
+One of the leading issues in reentry and rehabilitative justice efforts I’ve found in my own research and work with this arena – is that when we’re denied our basic rights on the outside in society, we find them met on the inside of the ‘institutions of justice’.

 “IT will break before YOU do…”